opencv/opencv/modules/imgproc/doc/filtering.rst

 where
 :math:`i=0..\texttt{ksize}-1` and
-:math:`\alpha` is the scale factor chosen so that :math:`\sum_i G_i=1` .
-Two of such generated kernels can be passed to :func:`sepFilter2D` or to :func:`createSeparableLinearFilter` .
-These functions?? automatically recognize smoothing kernels and handle them accordingly.
+:math:`\alpha` is the scale factor chosen so that :math:`\sum_i G_i=1`.

+Two of such generated kernels can be passed to :func:`sepFilter2D` or to :func:`createSeparableLinearFilter`.
+Those functions automatically recognize smoothing kernels (i.e. symmetrical kernel with sum of weights = 1) and handle them accordingly.
 You may also use the higher-level
-:func:`GaussianBlur` .
+:func:`GaussianBlur`.

 See Also:
 :func:`sepFilter2D`,